 Breastfed newborns need to feed often – at least 8-12 times in a 24 hour period –because breastmilk is more easily digested than formula.
 Baby’s stomach is the size of a small marble when first born so it needs to be replenished more often with frequent feedings.
 Even as baby grows and their stomach capacity increases, they still continue to nurse frequently – again, completely normal!

 Baby cluster feeding happens when infants want to feed more often and in a more condensed period of time.
 This often happens at night and can coincide with baby being fussy.
 Breastfeeding and consumption of breastmilk are instinctual -- plus it's the "perfect food!"
 When infants cluster feed, they are sometimes preparing for longer stretches of sleep (though this is not always the case!) or they may be catching up if they didn’t eat as much during the day.
-Your return to work, baby’s teething, or some other discomfort in baby’s life can also cause infant cluster feeding and fussiness.
+Returning to work, baby’s teething, or some other discomfort in baby’s life can also cause infant cluster feeding and fussiness.

 In addition to being frustrating, infant cluster feeding can also invite concern and can cause anxiety in concerned relatives who may assume this behavior has something to do with your milk supply.
 It really doesn’t!
 Not offering the breast or offering an alternative to breastfeeding like a bottle will not help in this situation and is not recommended.
 Soothing, rocking, walking, and offering the breast is the best thing you can do.